Get a sun-sational 50% discount with Crunch - deal expires soon!

 One of the most important things you’ll need to do to file an accurate Self Assessment is to keep comprehensive records.
 The sorts of things you’ll need to keep records of include:

-Income tax is calculated on profits, so you’ll have to pay for any earnings that exceed the personal allowance on your total income.
+Income tax for the self-employed is calculated on profits plus any other income, so you’ll have to pay for any earnings that exceed the personal allowance on your total income.
 If you’re working on the side or in multiple jobs, then HMRC will want to know your income from self-employment profits – the amount left over after all business expenses have been deducted from your self-employment income.

 Remember, your self-employment profits could push your total earnings into a higher tax band, which means you’ll have to pay more tax.

-Don’t forget that if you had any business expenses these can be offset against your income from self-employment, reducing your tax bill.
+Don’t forget that if you had any business expenses from your self-employed work these can be offset against your income from self-employment, reducing your tax bill.
 We’ve got all the information you need on claiming business expenses, either as a sole trader or through a limited company.

-If you’re an employee then the amount of tax you pay on your income through employment will be worked out by your employer through their PAYE system, so you only have to worry about paying the remaining tax owed through your self-employment profits or any other untaxed income you may receive, such as income from property or investments.
+If you’re an employee, the amount of tax you pay on your income through employment will be worked out by your employer through their PAYE system, so you only have to worry about paying the remaining tax owed through your self-employment profits or any other untaxed income you may receive, such as income from property or some types of investments.

 It sounds complicated, and it can be, but HMRC will lend a hand with some of the calculations.
 You simply enter the amount you were paid in the tax year, which you can find on your P60, as well as the amount you’ve earned through your self-employed work, and HMRC will tell you how much you owe.

-It’s never that simple.
+It’s never that simple!
 While the National Insurance you pay on any income from employment is taken care of in your PAYE calculations by your employer, if you’re self-employed (or both employed and self-employed) then you’ll have to pay self-employed National Insurance on your self-employed profits.
-The amounts will be calculated by HMRC through your Self Assessment and must be paid by 31st January each year.
+The amounts will be calculated by HMRC through your Self Assessment and must be paid by 31st January each year along with any Income Tax you owe.

 As a sole trader, it’s good practice to save around 30% of all of your self-employed earnings each month.
+We explain this more in our article “How do I pay myself as a sole trader“.
 You may need to put aside more if your profits are really high (say above £60,000).
 If you set up your business as a limited company then you may find you could pay less in tax.
 Here’s some information on whether being a sole trader or a limited company is the best option for you.

 You may not actually have to pay 30% of your self-employed income, but it’s a good benchmark to ensure you’re covered when it comes to paying the tax you owe.
 We’ve seen far too many people find themselves in trouble when they don’t have enough cash to pay their tax bill.

-One last thing to remember is that as well as paying your tax from the previous tax year you’ll also need to pay half of your expected tax bill for the next tax year.
+One last thing to remember that catches a lot of people out is that as well as paying your tax from the previous tax year you’ll also need to pay half of your expected tax bill for the next tax year.
 You’ll then also need to make another payment on account on 31st July.
 You can find out more in our article “What is a payment on account and do I have to pay it?”.

 Now comes the fun part.
 You’ve registered with HMRC, you’ve got all your logins and passwords, and you know roughly how much tax you owe and you’ve got enough cash to cover it.
 The exact amount you will have to pay on your profits from self-employment will be worked out using an annual Self Assessment tax return, which can be filled out online at Gov.uk.

 We would always recommend filing your tax return as early as possible.
-This can be done anytime after the start of the new tax year, so long as you’ve registered and received your UTR unique code and log in details from HMRC.
+This can be done anytime after the start of the new tax year, so long as you’ve registered and received your Unique Taxpayer Reference (UTR) code and log in details from HMRC.
 Leaving it to the last minute could result in a stressful festive season, and filing late will incur fines.

-After you’ve double checked that all the information you’ve entered is correct, press submit and breathe.
-HMRC will tell you how much tax you owe and you then hand over the cash, usually via bank transfer, one last thing to remember is that since January 2018 it is no longer possible to use a personal credit card to pay your Self Assessment tax bill.
+After you’ve double-checked that all the information you’ve entered is correct, press submit and breathe.
+HMRC will tell you how much tax you owe and you then hand over the cash, usually via Direct Debit or bank transfer (the full list of how you can pay is on the Gov.uk website).
+One last thing to remember is that since January 2018 it is no longer possible to use a personal credit card to pay your Self Assessment tax bill.
+It’s also no longer possible to pay your personal tax bill at a Post Office.